 By Tanya Agrawal

-Eight of the 11 major S&P sectors were higher, with the financial index’s (SPNY) 0.93 percent rise leading the advancers.
+Eight of the 11 major S&P 500 sectors were lower, with the financial index’s (SPSY) 0.35 percent fall leading the decliners as a fall in bond yields weighed.